Team

 Sisa is happiest when she moves or gets her hands dirty with soil and paint.

 After nearly two decades of experience in the corporate world, managing complex online projects and brands, she sought out to find projects with more meaning which lead her to become a yoga teacher and to open her own studio.
-She now is a certified Embodied FlowTM teacher and Somatic Movement Coach and what she likes to call "Conscious Consultant" and others may call project management for businesses with a conscience.
+She now is a certified Embodied FlowTM teacher and Somatic Movement Therapist and what she likes to call "Conscious Consultant" and others may call project management for businesses with a conscience.

 Together with Jessica Green, she co-organizes the European Yogi Nomads, a project dedicated to bringing yogis together in different European cities united by their love of community and yoga.
 Through one of the events she learned about the OMPowerment Project and immediately hosted a fundraiser.